 - TPC command number 1, TPC command number 2, …, TPC command number n

 The n TPC command fields correspond to a set of n TDD SCells without PUCCH and without PUSCH, with the set indicated by the SRS request field or determined by higher layers if there is no SRS request field present.
-A TPC command field has 1 bit if the parameter fieldTypeFormat3B or fieldTypeFormat3B-additionalSRS provided by higher layers has a value of 1 or 3, and 2 bits if the parameter fieldTypeFormat3B or fieldTypeFormat3B-additionalSRS has a value of 2 or 4.
+A TPC command field has 1 bit if the parameter fieldTypeFormat3B or fieldTypeFormat3B-SRS-Add provided by higher layers has a value of 1 or 3, and 2 bits if the parameter fieldTypeFormat3B or fieldTypeFormat3B-SRS-Add has a value of 2 or 4.

 If a UE has up to 5 TDD SCells configured without PUCCH and without PUSCH, one or more blocks each corresponding to an SCell are configured by higher layers, with the following fields defined for each block: